programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 ### Prerequisites
 This tutorial can be followed regardless of operating system.
 This tutorial was written using Python 3.7.4 as well as pandas version 1.0.5.
 Should you have no previous experience working with Python, you will need to create a virtual Python 3 environment.
 Information on creating a virtual Python 3 environment can be found in another Programming Historian lesson, ["Visualizing Data with Bokeh and Pandas"](https://programminghistorian.org/en/lessons/visualizing-with-bokeh#creating-a-python-3-virtual-environment).

-To install this specific version of pandas, use the following code:
+To install this specific version of pandas, use the following code in your created virtual environment:

 ```
 pip install pandas==1.0.5